U.S. flag

 Domestic Information Sharing

-The breadth and depth of OBIM's customer base began with a simple biometric identification service and has expanded to support complex data sharing programs that assist federal, state, and local agencies by providing a large pool of matching partners for biometric queries and interoperability with other biometric repositories, such as the Federal Bureau of Investigation's Next Generation Identification system.
-A key strength of OBIM's services is that biometric matching is not limited to a single DHS Component or external mission partner but encompasses encounters across stakeholders.
+The breadth and depth of OBIM's customer base began with a simple biometric identification service and has expanded to support complex data sharing programs that assist federal, state, and local agencies by providing a large pool of comparison partners for biometric queries and interoperability with other biometric repositories, such as the Federal Bureau of Investigation's Next Generation Identification system.
+A key strength of OBIM's services is that biometric comparison is not limited to a single DHS Component or external mission partner but encompasses encounters across stakeholders.
 A single query of OBIM's biometric system can retrieve data for an individual tied to a Department of State visa application, a U.S. Customs and Border Protection log of an entry into the United States, and an immigration status change logged by U.S. Citizenship and Immigration Services.

 International Information Sharing